JacobsenShawn/Code-Questions/# Daily Coding Questions to help me learn.md

 Make things happen when you click buttons

-9. what are some of the basic data types? string, number, boolean, null, symbol
+9. What are some of the basic data types? string, number, boolean, null, symbol

+10. Write a JavaScript function that takes two numbers as arguments and returns their sum. function addNumbers(num1, num2) {
+  return num1 + num2;
+}

+// Example usage:
+let result = addNumbers(5, 3);
+console.log(result); // Output: 8